Jianming-Han/x-distributions/x_distributions/README.md

 # x_distributions

-x_distributions is a Python library for general distributions.
+x_distributions is a Python library for general distributions such as Guassian and Binomial.

 ## Installation